fdeboo/to-infinity/README.md

 + The Addons for the trip are represented as a set of checkboxes but the checkboxes use a custom template for improved styling.
 ![Custom Checkboxes](https://res.cloudinary.com/fdeboo/image/upload/v1611906926/toinfinity_readme/customcheckboxes_hozdm9.png "Custom Checkboxes")

 #### Booking Summary

+#### Save for later
++ The user can choose to save their booking if they are not ready to check out at that point.
++ The booking instance is saved and given a status of OPEN.
+They can access this booking from their Profile page and return to complete it another day.
+#### Cancel
++ If the user gets to adding the passengers and then decides they don't want to proceed with the booking, they can choose to 'cancel'.
+Pressing this button deletes all session data and redirects them back to the home page.

+#### Checkout

 ## Future Features